 You can never have enough sauces or dressings, one of the reasons this cheesy chicken is so good.
 First, the chicken gets covered in barbecue sauce and browned.
 Then you’ll cook up corn, rice and fiber-rich beans in ranch dressing.

 The whole skillet gets finished off with cheese, cilantro, green onions and avocado slices for tons of flavor.
 Opt for brown rice here and skip the store-bought dressings — why not make your own?
-Try my Homemade Ranch Dressing and Sweet & Tangy Barbecue Sauce instead.
+Try our Homemade Ranch Dressing and Sweet & Tangy Barbecue Sauce instead.

 Photo: The Cookie Rookie